 Pulsejet were originally invented in the early 1900’s, but did not see any major use until WWII, when they were used to power tens of thousands of German cruise missiles.
 Several countries tried to copy the German design, most notably the USA, who had the Ford Motor Company mass produce a clone of the infamous weapon based on unexploded missiles that were captured.

 Soon after the war, hobbyists started trying to make their own pulse jet engines for propelling control line hobby aircraft.
 Several businesses were spawned and half a dozen or so designs came into the market.
-One of the most popular designs was the Dynajet Red Head engine.
+The most popular design was the Dynajet Red Head engine.
 Because of its popularity it became the standard engine for control line sport speed competitions, where competitors must use the same engine.

-Besides a few research groups, very little rigorous research was being done in the field of pulsejets, and a blend of propaganda and misinformation slowly became adopted as fact and absorbed into text books.
+Over the years a blend of propaganda and misinformation slowly became adopted as fact and absorbed into text books.
 Almost anything you can find in engineering text books about pulse jet engines is completely inaccurate or down right false.

 There are a number of extremely interesting aspects about pulse jet engines, which can be applied to novel applications, making for eye opening science and technology demonstrations.
 They also have some strange industrial applications, such as drying equipment, dust collectors, and thermal insecticide foggers.
 There are many many other niche markets that pulsejets are being used in, and there are many inventors that use them as part of some novel device to fill some very specific and unusual need.

 In more recent years pulsejets have made quite a revival, thanks mainly to the internet and the availability of information.
 Many hobbyists and inventors all around the world became captivated with these amazing engines, and between experimenting and collaboration, many advances are being made.